About Volunteering in Thailand

 You help village, migrant, stateless and refugee children.

-As our volunteer in Thailand, you get many chances to enjoy its amazing nature, blue seas and skies, stunning islands and mountains, lush jungles.
+As our volunteer in Thailand, you will have many chances to enjoy its culture and amazing nature, from villages to cities, from the blue seas, stunning islands, to the mountains and lush jungles.

-Immerse yourself in the fascinating cultures of Thailand, friendly people, hot food, amazing temples, music and dancing.
+Immerse yourself in the different local cultures of Thailand, always-friendly people and spicy food.

 Volunteer in Thailand, the Northeast, the heart of Indochina

 Northeast Thailand, called Isaan, makes up one third of the country and is one of the poorest regions in Thailand.
 Schools are underresourced.
 Young people end up in low paid jobs.
 Openmind Projects started here, in 2001 as www.ITinIsaan.org, as a project to help village children.

 Volunteer in West Thailand.
 Help migrant and refugee children in the Thai Myanmar Border Mountains